 Here’s the last point that you need to take note of: just remaining silent is not enough!
 The State can use your silence against you if you do not invoke your Fifth Amendment right.
 You must state something to the effect of “I assert my Fifth Amendment right against self-incrimination”.
 If you do not, then the State can say something like this at trial “An innocent person would say they’re innocent, but he just remained silent so he must be guilty.”

 If an officer asks you your name it’s always a good idea to provide it.
 Providing your name to an officer is not likely to incriminate you.
-Moreover, failing to identify yourself could open you up to an additional criminal charge called Obstruction of Justice, a misdemeanor of the second degree.

 Understanding the Fifth Amendment is tricky, but you don’t have to navigate criminal charges on your own.
 If you’re being accused of a crime you can reach me at 216-200-6765.